Ludwig Barth zu Barthenau

 Ludwig Barth zu Barthenau (17 January 1839 – 3 August 1890) was an Austrian chemist born in Rovereto.

-He studied under Justus von Liebig (1803-1873) in Munich, and in 1867 was appointed professor of chemistry at the University of Innsbruck.
-In 1876 he succeeded Heinrich Hlasiwetz (1825-1875) as professor of chemistry at the University of Vienna.
+He studied under Justus von Liebig (1803-1873) at the Ludwig-Maximilians-Universität München, and in 1867 was appointed professor of chemistry at the University of Innsbruck.
+In 1876, he succeeded Heinrich Hlasiwetz (1825-1875) as professor of chemistry at the University of Vienna.

 He is remembered for his studies of benzol derivatives, and is credited with the discovery of resorcinol.
-With Adolf Lieben (1836-1914) he founded the journal Monatshefte für Chemie.
+With Adolf Lieben (1836-1914), he founded the journal Monatshefte für Chemie.